-Kathy is available to serve on the faculty at writers’ conferences, seminars, and retreats in the following ways:
+Kathy has served on the faculty at writers’ conferences, seminars, and retreats in the following ways:

 *Especially beneficial for beginning and intermediate writers, fiction or nonfiction.
 Multiple sessions.